-While there are a bunch of different ways to define or describe penny stocks, the SEC legally defines penny stocks as any stock or security share for less than five dollars in total value.
+While there are a bunch of different ways to define or describe penny stocks, the Special Employment Credit (SEC) legally defines penny stocks as any stock or security share for less than five dollars in total value.

 These are the kinds of stocks that traditionally are traded on the Pink Sheets or over the OTC Bulletin Board, the kinds of exchanges that have a bit of a mixed bag reputation – particularly the Pink Sheets, especially since the kinds of companies list down these exchanges do not have to file directly with the SEC.

 Because penny stocks don’t have to worry about the SEC as much as the kinds of securities traded on the NASDAQ or the NYSE, for example, there’s increase potential for fraud and scams.
 It’s definitely something you’ll want to be on the lookout for.